 In their Responsible Sourcing Guideline (PDF), Nestlé defines responsibly sourced green coffee as that which is verified against the 4C Code of Conduct or standards such as their own Nespresso AAA Sustainable Quality Program.

 What does this mean?
 4C compliant coffee is not certified, but indicates meeting a basic, entry-level standard.
 There are no meaningful, quantifiable eco-criteria, and the 4C Code addresses only the most egregious, illegal, unsustainable practices in the industry.
 The Nespresso AAA program uses criteria that are based on the Sustainable Agriculture Network (SAN) standards used for Rainforest Alliance certification, but which criteria and how they are scored or evaluated is not publicly disclosed.
+[Update 2015: here is a post on the environmental and social requirements for producers in the AAA program.
+Note the low bar for entrance into the program.]

 So how much of Nestlé’s coffee is “responsibly sourced”?